vigetlabs/microcosm/packages/microcosm/docs/api/action-form.md

 ### onSubmit(event, action)

 An event callback executed immediately after the form submits and the action is broadcasted.

-### onOpen(payload)
+### onOpen(payload, form)

 After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action opens.

-### onDone(payload)
+### onDone(payload, form)

 After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute if the action completes successfully.

-### onError(payload)
+### onError(payload, form)

 After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute if the action is rejected.

-### onCancel(payload)
+### onCancel(payload, form)

 After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action is cancelled.

-### onUpdate(payload)
+### onUpdate(payload, form)

 After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action emits a progress update.